Public Safety Officer

 Responsibilities include enforcement of rules and regulations established by the University, providing security and protective services to the campus community patrolling assigned buildings and grounds, and responding to emergencies by assessing the situation and employing tact, diplomacy and individual judgment in order to remedy and/or maintain control.

 The successful candidate must be a least twenty one (21) years of age, have a valid Ohio driver license and meet the standard required to be covered on the University insurance policy, a high school diploma, or equivalent, excellent written and oral communication skills.
-Preferred qualifications include work experience in a college setting and experience in a security/police work environment, or state certification in OPOTA.
+Preferred qualifications include work experience in a college setting and experience in a security/police work environment, or state certification in OPOTA strongly preferred.
 Applicants must be willing to submit to a criminal background investigation.

 Completed application packets will include: